 SAN DIEGO, (December 12, 2017) – EDF Renewables (EDF Renewables) announced today that it has begun full operations and maintenance services for Chile’s second largest solar park – the 146 megawatt peak (MWp) Bolero Solar PV plant located in the Atacama Desert in the region of Antofagasta which has the highest level of irradiation in the world.

 “We are excited to announce this expansion of O&M business into South America,” said Dalen Copeland, Vice President of Business Development for EDF Renewables.
-“We are confident our extensive experience and resources, operating 13 gigawatts (GW) worldwide alongside the EDF Energies Nouvelles Group, will ensure the long-term performance of this project.”
+“We are confident our extensive experience and resources, operating 13 gigawatts (GW) worldwide alongside the EDF Renouvelables Group, will ensure the long-term performance of this project.”